plushartlab/blog/themes/anatole/README.md

 ### Google Analytics

-To use Google Analytics, a valid tracking code has to be added.
+To use  Analytics, a valid tracking code has to be added.
 If you don't want to load the code, then commend out the parameter.

 ```toml
 googleAnalytics = "UA-123-45"